All articles

 Start Your Holiday Let FRA with FRASafe

-Ready to produce your HMO fire risk assessment?
+Ready to produce your holiday let fire risk assessment?

-Free to complete. £45 to download your council-ready PDF report.
-Aligned to BS 9792:2025.
+Free to complete. £45 to download your PDF report.
+Ready for the England STL Registration Scheme.

 Start Your Assessment Free